smapiot/piral/docs/tutorials/15-share-dependencies.md

 ## Conclusion

 Sharing dependencies in Piral is an important aspect that can be controlled in simple ways.
 Piral understands itself here as a guide and tool.
 Sharing all dependencies is certainly not helpful and should be avoided.
 On the other hand sharing no dependency will in most cases not be beneficial, too.
 Finding a good "middle" way will take time.

+The most effective sharing comes by extending the Pilet API.
+One crucial aspect is that some sharing will be centralized in Piral's state container.
+In the next tutorial you'll learn how to use Piral's state container with (custom) actions.